ixqifeba/ixqifeba.github.io/content/posts/goodness.md

 in you.

 It is there
-in the throes and fits,
+in the throes and the fits,
-the heights and the lows.
+despair and elation,
+willed or otherwise.

 You may not see it now,
+but know
-but know it is there.
+that it is there,

-It may be masked,
-like an overcast sky.

-It is not of blind belief,

-It is there because
-none of this dance
-would be possible
-if the core wasn't good.
+behind overcast skies.

+Beware though,
-It does not license
+it does not
-your acts, or
+license your acts, nor
 condone your crimes.

+Nor an totem
+to allay concerns.

-It cares not of
+It is not of
-these trivialities.
+these trivialities,
+but much deeper.

 The worst crimes
 were seeded by the
 want of better.

-It is not
-to be taken
-to condone your acts
-or justify a grudge. (??)

 It is there in the way
 you face your hurt